Veltheris/Item-Catalog-Base/README.md

 - Oauth2Client [Required]: Version 1.4.12 Python module to support the login with Google
   - https://github.com/google/oauth2client/
 - Flask-SeaSurf [Required]: Version 0.2.0 Python module to reduce CSRF
+- Flask-SQLAlchemy [Required]: Python module to integrate SQLAlchemy easily.

 ##Installation/Setup
 Place this folder somewhere where you wish to run it from.
 Then Follow the instructions below.
-If you have the manual requirements fulfilled, you can skip ahead to --From Manual--

-###With Vagrant
-In the command line/Terminal, navigate to Catalog/vagrant and run `vagrant up` Once that completes, run `vagrant ssh` to connect to the machine. inside the vm, run `cd /vagrant/catalog`, and continue the instructions below.
-###From Manual
-once inside catalog, use `python application.py` to run the Flask Application. the website can be found by opening a web browser and going to `http://localhost:5000/`.
+Once inside catalog, use `python application.py` to run the Flask Application. the website can be found by opening a web browser and going to `http://localhost:5000/`.
 Users on the website can now log in using google+ to create categories and items.
 Users can create items their own private categories, as well as those marked as public Categories.
 Users can edit and delete their own items and categories, as well as deleting items in categories they own.
 For an example of how the website can work, go to `http://localhost:5000/catalog/testdata` to create some test data.